 The evaluation of service shall broadly consider the ways in which a faculty member contributes to his or her professional expertise to the school, the HIDA, and ASU, to local, regional, national, and international communities, and to various other constituencies.
 As degrees of involvement in service activities may vary substantially, the faculty member must provide information addressing the scope of involvement in each activity cited.
 Annual evaluations of service completed by faculty peer groups and school directors will consider both the quantity and quality of performance in the context of the faculty workload assignment as documented on the Annual Faculty Responsibility Assignment Form.

-Faculty members may provide a statement of contributions to and/or cultural diversity.
-Th statement may be incorporated as a category of its own, or may be included within any one of the other three categories.
+Faculty members may provide a statement of diversity in the form of contributions to minority recruitment school and institute recruiting goals and/or cultural diversity.
+The statement of diversity This contributions statement may be incorporated as a category of its own, or may be included within any one of the other three categories.

-General as to quality and quantity expected in each category of teaching, research/creative activity/scholarship, and service, as well as the value and significance of different kinds of research/creative activity/scholarship, and preferred methods of peer review of scholarship differ by disciplines within the Schools of the HIDA.
+General distinctions as to quality and quantity expected in each category of teaching, research/creative activity/scholarship, and service, as well as the value and significance of different kinds of research/creative activity/scholarship, and preferred methods of peer review of scholarship differ by disciplines within the Schools of the HIDA.
 Guidelines developed by the faculty of each school and included in the School’s Bylaws and Policies and Procedures documents should be consulted in each evaluation process.
-Such guidelines must be approved by the director of the school the dean of the HIDA.
+Such guidelines must be approved by the director of the school, the dean of the HIDA, and the University Provost.

 D. Evaluation Operational Principles